ngl567/LCGE/README.md

 python learner_cs.py --dataset wikidata12k --model LCGE --rank 2000 --emb_reg 0.02 --time_reg 0.1 --rule_reg 0.01 --max_epoch 500 --weight_static 2.5 --learning_rate 0.1 --valid_freq 1
 ```

+## Notes
+We have discovered some issues with the previous version of the code.
+We apologize for any inconvenience caused by these errors and took immediate steps to rectify the situation by rerunning the experiments with corrected code and updated the results in the [current version of our paper](https://arxiv.org/pdf/2211.16865.pdf).
+The updated experimental results indicate that our proposed model is still effective and outperforms all baseline approaches.

 ## Citation
 If you use the codes, please cite the following paper:
 ```